Rituals & Ceremonies

 Memorial Services and Funerals

 Memorial Services and funerals are an important way to say goodbye to loved ones.
-These are planned by the family members and officiant to honor the memory of the person who is deceased.
+These are planned by the family members and officiant to honor the memory of the deceased person.
 Please contact the office if you would like to learn more.

 Click HERE for the Fellowship Memorial Planning Form